Ian's Secure Shoelace Knot (original) (raw)

 My partner, Inge, joined in the fun with some colorful new sneakers, tied off with Ian's Secure Shoelace Knots.

-NOTE: If your finished knot looks uneven or twisted, it's likely due to the shoelaces not completely “rearranging” themselves during tightening.
+On the other hand, if your finished knot looks asymmetrical, twisted, or has the loose ends sticking out the front or back of the knot, it's likely due to the shoelaces not completely “rearranging” themselves during tightening.
 See my Technical Info page for more details on tying neatly.

 How Much More Secure?